-Group financial statements Parent company financial statements 2023 £ 2022 £ 2023 £m 2022 £m Materiality 113,500 86,400 94,100 85,700 Basis for determining materiality 2.0% Revenue 1.5% Revenue 2.0% Revenue 1.5% Revenue Rationale for the benchmark applied Revenue is a performance measure closely monitored by management and the users of the financial statements and hence makes a reasonable benchmark for the materiality.
-Performance materiality 79,400 60,500 65,800 60,000 Basis for determining performance materiality 70% (2022: 70%) of overall materiality Rationale for the percentage applied for performance materiality In setting materiality we considered a number of factors including the expected total value of known and likely misstatements based on previous assurance engagements and other factors such as management's attitude to adjustments.
+Group financial statements company statements 2024 £ 2023 £ 2024 £ 2023 £ Materiality 185,200 113,500 184,400 94,100 Basis for determining materiality 2.5% Revenue 2.0% Revenue 2.5% Revenue 2.0% Revenue Rationale for the benchmark applied Revenue is a performance measure closely monitored by management and the users of the financial statements and hence makes a reasonable benchmark for the materiality.
+Performance materiality 138,900 79,400 138,300 65,800 Basis for determining performance materiality 75% (2023: 70%) of overall materiality Rationale for the percentage applied for performance materiality In setting materiality we considered a number of factors including the expected total value of known and likely misstatements based on previous assurance engagements and other factors such as management's attitude to adjustments.